Blog

 Vineyard Values

 This chart shows two different values, $100,000 for an acre of Chardonnay and $125,000 for an acre of Pinot Noir.
-These numbers surely represent a starting point of discussion and reflect a modern vineyard in a prime location within the Russian River Appellation.
+These numbers represent a starting point of discussion and reflect a modern vineyard in a prime location within the Russian River Appellation.
 However, there are a number of other factors to review that could push the price per acre higher or lower.
 Below is a general list to scratch the surface when reviewing a vineyard.

 General Items To Review